Skull Augmentation & Reduction

 Small Head & Large Skull Augmentations

-Increasing the size of the head in more than one skull area can be done through either the application of large amounts of bone cements or a custom skull implant.
-My preference today is to use a custom implant because the work of creating the dimensions of the skull augmentation needed, in both surface area coverage and thicknesses, is done before the surgery.
-This also ensures the smoothest augmentation surface with thin and non-visible/nonpalpable implant transitions to the surrounding skull surfaces.
-This may also allow for a smaller incisional length to place it.
+Increasing the size of the head that involves more than three skull surface areas can only be effectively done with a custom skull implant design.
+Such custom implants provide the most assured skull augmentation effect because the work of creating the dimensions of the skull augmentation needed, in both surface area coverage and thicknesses, is done before the surgery.
+This also ensures the smoothest augmentation surface with thin and non-visible/nonpalpable implant edgess to the surrounding skull surfaces.
+This also allows for a smaller incisional length to place it.

 The key question in any large skull augmentation method, regardless of the implant material used, is whether there is enough scalp tissue to close over it.
 While the scalp will stretch when elevated from the bone, there are limits to its elasticity.
 One never wants to ‘discover’ during surgery after the skull implant is placed that the scalp cannot be brought together over it or the incisional closure is extremely tight.
 While there is no absolute implant thickness number that can be used to make that determination before surgery, my experience is that no more than 15mms of thickness over the most projecting portion of the implant should be attempted.
-This thickness number may be slightly less or more in some patients based on the overall surface area coverage of the implant and the natural tightness/looseness of one’s scalp.
+This thickness number may be slightly less or more in some patients based on the overall surface area coverage of the implant and the natural tightness/looseness of the scalp.